-If you are requesting service at a location without pipeline service, a National Fuel field representative will visit your home to determine the location of our gas line and meter.
+If you are requesting service at a location without pipeline service, a National Fuel field representative will visit the site to determine the location of our gas line and meter.
 He or she will take measurements for calculating cost, if any, for pipeline installation.

-If you would like to discontinue your service, contact us by phone at least one week before your desired service discontinuation date.
+If you are requesting discontinuance of service, contact us by phone at least one week before your desired service discontinuation date.
 We must obtain a meter reading in order to issue a final bill.
-You may be responsible for the gas used until we obtain a final meter reading, so please make sure we have access to the meter before you vacate the premises.
+You may be responsible for the gas used until we obtain a final meter reading, so please make sure we have access to the meter before the premises are vacated.